Excel for the web

 Create external data connections

-You can use Excel Online to view data connections, but you can't create external data connections using Excel Online.
-You'll need the Excel 2013 desktop app to work with external data.
+You can use Excel for the web to view data connections, but you can't create external data connections using Excel for the web.
+You'll need the Excel desktop app to work with external data.
 Learn more about working with external data in Excel Services.

 Creation of advanced analysis views (Power View, Power Pivot, Slicers)

 Advanced analysis views, such as Power Pivot and Power View, are only available in Excel desktop app.
-These features are not supported in Excel Online.
+These features are not supported in Excel for the web.
 Learn more about PowerPivot.

 Drag and drop cells

-You can move cell value in Excel Online by dragging and dropping cells from one place to another.
+You can move cell value in Excel for the web by dragging and dropping cells from one place to another.

 Dropbox is a file hosting service that offers cloud storage, file synchronization, personal cloud, and client software.